Table of Contents

 Modern tools have been created by humans to alter environmental elements to suit their purposes.
 Some animal species are also able to construct nests, mounds, dams, and homes utilizing raw materials as tools.
 Their tools are, however, quite rudimentary, and frequently, their impact is not as great as that of human tools and technology.
 Human technology spread rapidly around the globe, having an indirect or direct impact on every aspect of the environment.

-Problems faced by Environment
+Problems Faced by Environment

 Environmental problems are the disruptions that are caused in the usual function of ecosystems.
 Further, these problems may be the result of natural processes or human activity (human impact on the environment).
-When an ecosystem can no longer heal itself into a normal conditions, then these problems are deemed critical, and catastrophic when an ecosystem collapse is projected.
-Some of the important Problems faced by Environment are:
+When an ecosystem can no longer heal itself into normal conditions, then these problems are deemed critical, and catastrophic when an ecosystem collapse is projected.
+Some of the important Problems faced by the Environment are:

 Deforestation

 Another significant contributor to environmental problems is deforestation, which results from the alarming rate at which trees and forests are being destroyed.
-Because they give us oxygen, a variety of basic materials, and help keep the earth’s temperature stable, trees are vital to our survival.
+Because they give us oxygen, and a variety of basic materials, and help keep the earth’s temperature stable, trees are vital to our survival.
 However, there has been a significant change in the temperature of the planet as a result of humans destroying forests and trees for profit.

 Pollution